 I sent President Trump an E-mail, suggesting that he bring back the WPA, but make it for former convicts only, so they can become proud, hard-working, valuable citizens, and learn a trade, and never have go back to prison again.
 A week later, President Trump came out with a brand new government program, to do just that.
 His new program is just what I suggested.
 A week after that, support for his new program was announced by a several Congressmen.
 So in the future, a lot of parolees may not being going back to prison, and they will be becoming good citizens, and starting a new productive life.
 Our President has come up with several more programs to make former convicts into good citizens.

 Two years from now, every car company in the world will have all-electric cars on the road, and all of them will be equipped with accident-avoidance features.
 The feature will prevent the all-electric cars from having accidents.
 It is estimated that one million lives will be saved every year.
 And the cost of insuring them will be very low.
-China alone already plans to have three hundred new car companies with all-electric cars to sell world-wide.
-And in Germany two years from now, only all-electric new cars will be allowed to be sold there.
+China alone already plans to have hundreds of new car companies with all-electric cars to sell world-wide.
+And in Germany in 2020 only all-electric new cars will be allowed to be sold there.
 No diesels, no gasoline engines.

 I don’t spend a cent on advertising.
 It’s all word-of-mouth.